Bankrupting DoS Attackers: Introduction

-Starting with the seminal 1992 paper by Dwork and Naor~\cite{dwork:pricing}, there has been significant academic research, spanning multiple decades, on using RB to address many security problems; see surveys~\cite{ali:foundations, gupta2020resource}.
+\textbf{General Resource Burning.} Starting with the seminal 1992 paper by Dwork and Naor~\cite{dwork:pricing}, there has been significant academic research, spanning multiple decades, on using resource burning (RB) -- the verifiable expenditure of resources -- to address many security problems; see surveys~\cite{alifoundations,gupta2020resource}.
 Security algorithms that use resource burning arise in the domains of wireless networks~\cite{gilbert:sybilcast}, peer-to-peer systems~\cite{li:sybilcontrol,borisov:computational}, blockchains~\cite{lin2017survey}, and e-commerce~\cite{gupta2020resource}.
-Our algorithm is purposefully agnostic about the specific resource burned, which can include computational power~\cite{wang:defending}, bandwidth~\cite{walfish2010ddos}, computer memory~\cite{abadi2005moderately}, or human effort~\cite{von2003captcha,oikonomou2009modeling}.
-Unfortunately, despite this prior work, there are few RB results in the literature that bound the defender's cost as a function of the attacker's.
+Our algorithm is purposely agnostic about the specific resource burned, which can include computational power~\cite{wang:defending}, bandwidth~\cite{walfish2010ddos}, computer memory~\cite{abadi2005moderately}, or human effort~\cite{von2003captcha,oikonomou2009modeling}.
+In the DoS setting, the functionality of puzzle generation and solution verification can be hardened against attack by outsourcing to a dedicated service~\cite{waters:new}; leveraging the Domain Name System \cite{Lee:DDD}; or using routers \cite{tourani2020persia}.